 From here on, the process is a repeat of application submission, awaiting interview invitations, and waiting for the next round of SOAP offers.
-Round 2 of SOAP offers are released at Noon EST on Thursday through the R3 system.
-There will be 2 hours to review any offers and accept or reject them.
+Each round, there will be 2 hours to review any offers and accept or reject them.

 Round 3.
 Thursday at 3 PM EST.